Wednesday, August 30, 2023

 Good articles on the same subject: here and here.

-A interesting video on how to measure 1/f noise--using op amps to measure the noise of other op amps--is here.
+An interesting video explaining how to measure 1/f noise--using op amps to measure the noise of other op amps--is here.

 From a noise standpoint, how to determine which op amp is right for a project?